NVIDIA/bluebazel/README.md

 `testTarget` gives this input to `bazel query` to return all available tests in this path.

+`testTargetAsLabel` formats the selected test target bazel path as a label.

+`testCaseTestArgList` takes a `MultiSelect` output and formats it as a series of `--test-arg` options passed to the Bazel test command.

-Finally, the button `Test` uses the output of `testTarget` to display the user the list of tests to choose from, and executes the test using the current configs and run arguments.
+The button `Test` uses the output of `testTarget` to display the user the list of tests to choose from, and executes the test using the current configs and run arguments.

+Finally, the button `Test PyTest` uses the output of `testCaseTestArgList` to display the user the list of PyTest-managed Python test cases corresponding to the current `testTarget`.  `testTarget` is assumed to support both the Bazel test and run execution phases and that it conforms to the PyTest command line program interface.

 ## Releases